0xReLogic/Chronos/docs/api-reference.md

 - `202 Accepted` – payload queued: `{ "status": "queued" }`
 - `400 Bad Request` – invalid JSON or unreadable body
+- `401 Unauthorized` – missing or invalid token (when auth is enabled)
+- `403 Forbidden` – read-only token used for write
 - `503 Service Unavailable` – ingest disabled on this node

 ---